virginiagilliland/learn-git-milestones/README.md

   - [x] Do not use a theme.
 Start from scratch
   - [x] In your repository settings, scroll aaaaallllll the way down to the Github Pages section, select the master branch source and click save
   - [x] Visit your project site at http://*username*.github.io/dig245-a1
-  - [x] Paste this link into the appropriate Moodle forum
+  - [x ] Paste this link into the appropriate Moodle forum

 ## Git Fluency